 As with all business initiatives, cost is always at the top of mind when deciding if a solution should be implemented.
 For Oracle NetSuite, how much it costs varies based on several factors, such as the customisations required.

 As a prudent business owner, you may then wonder: But why should I choose Oracle NetSuite over other alternatives, and how do I know if NetSuite suits my company?

-NetSuite is the most established brand name when it comes to cloud ERP software, as it’s widely regarded as the first cloud computing software company ever established (yes, even before SalesForce.com).
+One of the top reasons for choosing Oracle NetSuite is that it is the most established brand name for cloud ERP software, as it’s widely regarded as the first cloud computing software company ever established (yes, even before SalesForce.com).